axibase/atsd/administration/monitoring-metrics/jmx.md

 * set `jmx.host` to local ip
 * set `jmx.access.file` and `jmx.password.file`

-Now you should be able to access ATSD from a remote machine on: `service:jmx:rmi:///jndi/rmi://{ip}:1099/jmxrmi`
+Now you should be able to access ATSD from a remote JMX client on: `service:jmx:rmi:///jndi/rmi://{ip}:1099/jmxrmi`